inspiration, education, and resources for better mental health.

 In my free time, I enjoy a wide range of grounding and creative interests: listening to music, writing poetry, hand lettering, creating folded book art, practicing photography, volunteering, and exploring holistic practices.
 I also enjoy collecting dice, finding quotes that resonate with me, and cuddling my stuffed animals (which I’m not at all ashamed of!).

-With time and continued personal growth, I aspire to become a peer support specialist or crisis intervention counselor.
-One day, I hope to share the insights and wisdom I’ve learned through my own recovery journey to support others who may be struggling.
+With time and continued personal growth, I aspire to become a peer support specialist or crisis counselor.
+One day, I hope to share the insights and wisdom I’ve learned through my own path of healing to support others who may be struggling.

 Although my recovery journey is still evolving, I strive to inspire others by being a beacon of light in their lives.
 I aim to show compassion to everyone I meet, hoping they will one day be able to extend that same loving kindness to themselves.
 I’m still learning to offer that same compassion inward, and that remains part of my healing process.

-Every day we live, we are taking back a day they thought were theirs.
+Every day we live is a day we take back — a day they once believed was theirs.